10 questions in 10 minutes - Chilean Patagonia

 4. How much wildlife will I see here?

-One of the major successes of the Route of the Parks conservation project (see question 10) has been the rewilding undertaken, particularly in the Chacabuco Valley (Parque Patagonia).
+One of the major successes of the Route of Parks conservation project (see question 10) has been the rewilding undertaken, particularly in the Chacabuco Valley (Parque Patagonia).
 Guanacos, deer, foxes and rheas are returning, where previously their passages of movement had been blocked by fencing related to cattle farming.
 Pumas are becoming more common, though are rarely seen.
 Evidence of their presence more often comes in the form of their footprints.
 The same animals can often be seen in Torres del Paine.

 Guanacos are fabulous to photograph as they tend to make their way to the high ground to look out over surrounding territory and then just stand there immobile.
-In the Tamango reserve, you stand a chance of spotting an endangered Huemel deer.
+In the Tamango reserve, you stand a chance of spotting an endangered Huemul deer.

 There are various points in Patagonia where you might spot an Andean condor soaring on a wind current.
 Magellanic penguin colonies are reliably seen on Australis cruises from Punta Arenas.
-Humbolt penguins start appearing as far south as Chiloé.
+Humboldt penguins start appearing as far south as Chiloé.
 The cruises are also a great opportunity to see Humpback and Southern right whales between December and March.
 You might get lucky and see whales from land if you are on Chiloé.

 5. What sort of traveller do these sorts of tours suit?